eininondumak/S.TASER/README.md

 <br>

 The location information in SF is stored in the item_history table, containing the same data as STF.
-However, the 'locations' key-value present in STF is not found in SF.
+However, the 'locations' key-values present in STF is not found in SF.

 #### * Compare the location data from the apps with real-world GPS data